Aston Martin DB7 Vantage V12 For Sale

 9. Head rest pads in matching leather.

 The head rests in the DB7 are not really head rests because you need to tilt your head back at an uncomfortable angle to make contact.
-They are head restraints.
-I have a minor neck problem and do like to occasionally rest my head on a head rest while driving.
-For one crazy moment I considered trying to find some optional sports seats (standard in the GT/GTA) but was put off for three reasons, huge cost, when I sat in them they actually felt less comfortable than the standard seats and the head rest area was actually worse.
+They are head restraints in case of an accident.
+I do like to occasionally rest my head on a head rest while driving.
+For one crazy moment I considered buying and recolouring a pair of used sports seats (standard in the GT/GTA) but was put off for three reasons; huge cost, when I sat in them they actually felt less comfortable than the standard seats and the head rest area was actually worse and finally I don't think they look quite right in this grand tourer.

 SO, I decided to keep the seats as they were but modify the head rests.